Barrier Reef (TV series): Guests

-Barrier Reef was about a group of marine biologists on board a sailing ship called the New Endeavour, researching around the Great Barrier Reef, off Queensland, Australia.
-"It was the first series in the world to feature extensive colour underwater filming on location".
+Production

+Filming for the series began at Hayman Island in September 1969.
 The show was almost entirely filmed in North Queensland and at the time the show was reported to be the most expensive series ever produced in Australia and one of the few Australian series to be produced outside Sydney or Melbourne.
 Barrier Reef was produced by Fauna Productions who also created the uniquely Australian hit TV series Skippy the Bush Kangaroo, using some of the same crew and cast members.

-Like the Skippy series, Barrier Reef showcased iconic Australian locations in colour film and was destined for an international audience.
+Like the Skippy series, Barrier Reef showcased iconic Australian locations in colour film as the series was intended for an international audience (despite Australia not broadcasting colour television at that time).
 The show was screened in many countries across the world, giving international audiences a glimpse of what the stereotypical Australia was like.

+The show was originally called Minus 5.

 Reception

 In contrast to TV shows like Riptide or The Outsiders this series was made in Australia, using Australian scripts, featuring Australian leading actors, and covering scientific topics that were uncommon on TV.
 It was broadcast by BBC, in the US by NBC, and also by TV stations in Canada, Japan, South America, South Africa and numerous European countries.
-The series had 39 episodes and was re-run in various markets for many years.
+The series had 39 episodes.
+It was re-run in various markets for many years.

+In 1976 Robinson said the series had just recovered its costs.